derhansen/sf_event_mgt/Documentation/ForAdministrators/Installation/Index.rst

 #.
 Depending on your needs, create a TYPO3 page for event listing, event details and event registration.

 #.
-Include the plugin “Event management” the newly created pages and configure the plugin settings.
+Add the plugin :ref:`eventplugin-settings` to the newly created pages and configure the plugin settings.

 #.
 Configure extension TypoScript settings depending on your needs.

+#.
+Optionally add the plugin :ref:`userregistrationplugin-settings` to a page, to show registered frontend users their event registrations

 Important
 ~~~~~~~~~